30 Oct 2025

 Sarah is currently Chief Nursing Officer at Blueprint Test Prep, board member for Conquering CHD, Committee Chair member for Children’s Heart Foundation Annual Cincinnati Walk, and also hosts her own podcast called Cosmic Chat.

-Working in demanding, high pressure roles, Sarah now applies the skills she has learnt in her work, highlighting one specific skill that has helped her in her recovery — self compassion.
+Working in demanding, high pressure roles, Sarah now applies the skills she learned in her work, highlighting one specific skill that has helped her in her recovery — self compassion.

 “I think one of the best OCD skills that I have, that anyone could use not just for OCD behaviours, but in everyday life, is simply the tool of self compassion.